 Do you think God cares about your family?
 Why?

-Make sure you fulfill the request the person made to have a Bible study.
-Avoid any approach in the initial visit that might leave your contact feeling tricked, such as not providing a message centered on the Bible or giving a Book of Mormon instead of a Bible.
-You should, however, feel free to share verses from other scriptures as needed to clarify what you are discussing in the Bible.
+Make sure you follow through with each request for a personalized study.
+Avoid any approach in the initial visit that might leave the person feeling tricked, such as not providing a message about the topic they requested.
+You may, however, discuss additional topics and scriptures as needed to clarify your message or answer other questions.

-Strive to build a relationship.
-As you ask questions and get to know the person, open up and share a little more about yourself beyond the fact that you are a missionary.
-Share brief personal experiences from your life and discuss how what you learned from your experience can be applied in his or her life.
+Try to build a meaningful relationship with each person.
+As you ask questions and get to know each other, open up and share a little more about yourself beyond the fact that you are a missionary.
+Share brief personal experiences from your life and discuss how what you learned from your experience can make a difference in his or her life.

-Take a few minutes at the end of the lesson to extend a simple, appropriate invitation.
-For the first visit, the main invitation likely would be for the person to continue to meet with you to learn more about the gospel of Jesus Christ.
-Practice giving invitations during companion study, district meeting, or zone meetings.
+Take a few minutes at the end of the visit to extend a simple, appropriate invitation.
+For the first visit, you would likely invite the person to continue meeting with you to learn more about the gospel of Jesus Christ.
+Practice extending invitations during companion study, district council, and zone conferences.